 |The responsibility of the nursery nurse include providing medical care, infant care, guidance to the parents, and taking care of the development of the children||The responsibility of an early year practitioner includes taking care of the young children in any school or childcare environment.
 They encourage development through play and teachings.|

 |The nursery nurse may work with the physician, gynaecologist, or delivery nurse to take care of and monitor the health of the newborn||The early year practitioner works with the parents to create a safe environment for the children to learn|

 |The nursery nurse should be able to infant handle the infant and should demonstrate a strong sense of empathy and compassion towards the child.||The early year practitioner enables the children to build their literacy, language, and numerical skills.|

-There are many differences between a nursery nurse and an early year practitioner.
+There are many differences between a nursery nurse and an early-year practitioner.
 The role and the responsibilities of both depend upon the workplace and requirements.
-The topic is vast as the role and responsibility depend upon the manager at the workplace.
+The topic is vast as the role and responsibility depend upon the manager in the workplace.

-Do not stress out by thinking about the assignment, seek master’s help
+Do not stress out by thinking about the assignment, seek a master’s help

 In Ireland, these QQI courses are offered to learners who are seeking careers in the relevant field.
 Students get assignments and work while pursuing the course.
 They can easily get help in writing essays for their academics.
 Students can spare some time and get it written by experts in the field.
 Nursing assignment helpers are masters of writing the academic content.